OpenMined/Docs/readme.md

 ### Glossary

-- **Model** - a neural network capable of learning to translate one dataset (i.e. tweets) into another (i.e. positive/negative sentiment predictions)
+- **Model** - a neural network capable of learning to translate one dataset (e.g. tweets) into another (e.g. positive/negative sentiment predictions)

 - **Data Scientist** - An individual (often part of an Organization) interested in training a Model on data that they do not have direct access to.